tremblaythibaultl/ketcoin/README.md

 # |coin>
 ## About
-ketcoin is a toy blockchain prototype implementing a post-quantum cryptosystem developed as a project to better understand the inner workings of bockchain systems, peer-to-peer communication and post-quantum cryptography.
+ketcoin is a toy blockchain prototype implementing a post-quantum cryptosystem developed as a project to better understand the inner workings of blockchain systems, peer-to-peer communication and post-quantum cryptography.

 This project authored by Louis Tremblay Thibault and distributed under the